 Adult fiction and non-fiction, poetry, YA, middle-grade and picture books – as disabled people working in publishing, these are our favourites.
 We looked for books with great representations of disability, by anyone.
 But the books we chose are all by disabled authors.
 Because unsurprisingly, they just do it better.

 Making this list was an interesting process.
 We wanted great writing, disability or disabled characters at the forefront, and no bad depictions that made us wince.
 All of which is easier said than done.
 Disability has been exploited as a dramatic device in literature for centuries.
 Moving away from that is going to take a while.

 These books are all glorious exceptions.
 And all these disabled authors deserve congratulations, book sales, and a bucket load of cake/wine/insert chosen vice.
 Enormous thanks to everyone who made recommendations over on Instagram.
 Any list is very subjective, but we looked into every recommendation.

 Whether you borrow them from libraries, buy them locally or online, or through our affiliate Blackwell’s links below, we hope you track down and enjoy some of these books.

-Note: we made this list as part of a presentation about disability representation for Amazon.
+A note: we made this list as part of a presentation about disability representation for Amazon.
 We were paid for our time, but don’t make anything from purchases over there.
-We do make a percentage on any orders made through Blackwell’s links on this page – our local bookshop, they deliver internationally, postage included.
-You can also find our list over on UK and US Bookshop.
+We do make a percentage on any orders made through the Blackwell’s links on this page – they’re our local bookshop and deliver internationally, postage included.
+You can also find our list over on both UK Bookshop and US Bookshop.

 Children’s and YA – novels and memoirs